stephensl/LS171/study_guide.md

         - Query String (optional)
           - comprised of Query Parameters
           - used to send data to the server

+      #### URLs and Filepaths
+        - Early days of web, path represented a physical file location on Web server.

+          - Much of the content generated dynamically now
+            - Dynamic generation happens on server side via:
+              - frameworks/apps combine templates with stored data to produce HTML pages, which form the body of an HTTP response.

+            - Client side frameworks
+              - less common
+                - HTTP response contains raw data
+                - Data manipulated by app running in browser before rendered

+          - NOTES on URL path
+            - Although these server-side and client-side frameworks differ in their implementation, one thing they have in common is that the way the path portion of the URL is used is determined by the application logic, and doesn't necessarily bear any relationship to an underlying file structure on the server.

+            - The way that the path is used will vary according to the specific implementation of the application or framework, but often involves URL pattern-matching to match the path to a pre-defined 'route' which then executes some specific logic.

       #### Query Strings/Parameters
         - Usually only used in HTTP GET requests